What parameters are CFOs

 GST Rates for Commission Agents and Brokers

-GST at 18% is applicable to all taxable value of supply provided by an agent, including the sale/purchase of advertising space/time.
+GST at 18% is applicable on the taxable value of supply provided by a commission agent or broker, including the sale/purchase of advertising space/time.
 Following are some of the services provided for a fee/commission or on a contract basis:

 • Sale of land/building.